Galactosemia

 Definition

-Galactosemia is a rare genetic disorder that affects the way our bodies process a sugar called galactose, which is found in dairy products and some fruits and vegetables.
+Galactosemia is a rare disorder that affects the way our bodies process a sugar called galactose, which is found in dairy products and some fruits and vegetables.
 People with galactosemia can’t break down galactose properly, leading to a buildup of harmful substances in their bodies.
 This can cause a range of health issues, making it essential to understand this condition better.

 Types of Galactosemia:

-1. Classic Galactosemia: Classic galactosemia is the most common and severe type.
+1. Classic Galactosemia: Classic galactosemia is the most common and type.
 It occurs due to a deficiency of an enzyme called galactose-1-phosphate uridyltransferase (GALT).
 This enzyme is essential for breaking down galactose in our bodies.

 2. Duarte Galactosemia: Duarte galactosemia is a milder form of the condition caused by a partial deficiency of the GALT enzyme.
 People with Duarte galactosemia typically have fewer symptoms and may tolerate small amounts of galactose.